amonaco/mod_xml_redis/README.txt

   </bindings>
 </configuration>

 Where, host, port, bindings (dialplan|directory|configuration) and timeout are pretty standard configuration parameters.
+Note that only one binding type (dialplan, directory or configuration) can be used in every single binding definition.

 The parameters key_prefix and key_use_variable are concatenated to generate a redis lookup key.
 In the example above, if a user calls this dialplan, the lookup key would be:
 "dialplan_1000" since "variable_sip_from_user" would be replaced with its real value.
-Any existing variable can be used to build the lookup key.
+Any existing event variable can be used to build the lookup key.

 Example Docuement:
 ------------------